The Sims 4: Release and marketing

-The Sims 4 was announced by Maxis on May 6, 2013, to be released in 2014.
+The Sims 4 was announced by Maxis on May 6, 2013, for release in 2014.
 Early gameplay demos and trailers were unveiled at Gamescom in August 2013.
 More gameplay trailers were released on YouTube in May 2014, such as a Create-a-Sim trailer showcasing the variety of Sim customization options, and a Build mode trailer showcasing the game's new interface and building tools.
-A presentation at the Electronic Entertainment Expo (E3) on June 9, 2014, included gameplay demonstrations, as well as the various release dates for the Windows version of the game in September 2014: September 2 in North America, September 4 in Australia and Europe, and September 5 in the UK.
+A presentation at the Electronic Entertainment Expo (E3) on June 9, 2014, included gameplay demonstrations, as well as the release dates for the Windows version of the game in September 2014: September 2 in North America, September 4 in Australia and Europe, and September 5 in the UK.
 A free playable demo of the Create-a-Sim feature was released on August 12, 2014, for Windows.

 A macOS version of the game was released on February 17, 2015.
-PlayStation 4 and Xbox One versions were released on November 17, 2017, co-developed with Blind Squirrel Games; in contrast to previous The Sims entries on consoles, the console versions of The Sims 4 are direct ports of the macOS and Windows versions, and are compatible with the same DLC packs.
+PlayStation 4 and Xbox One versions were released on November 17, 2017, co-developed with Blind Squirrel Games; unlike previous The Sims entries on consoles, the console versions of The Sims 4 are direct ports of the macOS and Windows versions and are compatible with the same DLC packs.

 Collaborative promotions

 SteelSeries released a Sims-themed gaming headset, mouse, and "Plumbob" USB light as part of the game's launch in 2014; LED lights in the peripherals change color according to the playable Sim's mood.
 A 2019 collaboration with Italian luxury fashion house Moschino featured a collection of clothing with pixel art inspired by the franchise, and a Moschino-themed stuff pack titled Moschino Stuff.
-A reality competition TV series, The Sims Spark'd, premiered on TBS from July 17 to August 7, 2020, featuring twelve contestants from popular YouTube channels in the Sims fan community; contestants were tasked with gameplay challenges within The Sims 4, and to create characters and stories following the challenge's themes and limitations.
+A reality competition TV series, The Sims Spark'd, premiered on TBS from July 17 to August 7, 2020, featuring twelve contestants from popular YouTube channels in the Sims fan community; contestants were tasked with gameplay challenges within The Sims 4 and creating characters and stories according to each challenge's themes and limitations.
 The "Sims Sessions" in-game music festival was a limited-time event hosted from June 29 to July 7, 2021, accessible within a special area in the game world.
 Singers Bebe Rexha, Glass Animals frontman Dave Bayley, and Joy Oladokun recorded Simlish versions of their songs "Sabotage", "Heat Waves", and "Breathe Again", respectively, for their in-game performances during the event.
+A free update released in 2026 added items designed by American luxury fashion house Coach.